Account settings and security

 Six new regions are available in preview to test Phare's brand-new monitoring infrastructure.
 They’re free to use for the next two months but come with no guarantees yet.

 Choose from US West / East 🇺🇸, Japan 🇯🇵, Germany 🇩🇪, or one of the new regions, Australia 🇦🇺 and Brazil 🇧🇷.
-Or why not all of them to help us test the new infrastructure at scale?
+Or try all of them to help test the new infrastructure at scale.

 ## Telegram integration